To be eligible for admission to our post-master’s study option you must have:

 Eligible students will have certification as an advanced practice nurse or will have completed graduate-level courses specifically in pathophysiology, pharmacology, and advanced health assessment.
 Students may apply to the Post-Master’s Study option before receiving their master’s degree, certification, or while these courses are still in-progress, so long as their qualification is met prior to beginning enrollment in the Post-Master’s program.

-Students that do not meet these requirements may still pursue advanced nursing certification through the Traditional Master of Science program.
+Students that do not meet these requirements and did not receive a MS in nursing from Ohio State may still pursue advanced nursing certification through the Traditional Master of Science program.

-To apply for the Post-Master’s study option students must complete the following prior to the application deadline of October 31.
+To apply for the Post-Master’s study option students must complete the following prior to the application deadline:

 - 1. Complete graduate non-degree application online

 You can complete a Graduate Non-Degree application online at The Ohio State University Graduate and Professional Admissions office’s website.
+If you are applying to the Adult Gerontology Acute Care or Adult Gerontology Primary Care specialties, you must submit an application for the summer term.
+All other specialties should submit an application for the autumn term.
 A $60 fee is required at the time of submission of the application.

 You will need to send proof of degree to the university’s Graduate Admissions Office as part of the Graduate Non-Degree application and separate from the other material provided.
 After this, the Graduate School will send a letter notifying applicants of their admission status to the Graduate Non-Degree program.
 Admission to the Graduate Non-Degree program does not guarantee admission to the College of Nursing’s Post-Master’s program.